-In July 2021, Ofsted and the Care Quality Commission (CQC) conducted a joint inspection to assess the effectiveness of the Authority's implementation of the special educational needs and disabilities (SEND) reforms set out in the Children and Families Act 2014.
-The inspection identified significant areas of weakness in the Authority's arrangements for implementing SEND reforms.
-We recommended that the Authority:
+This was in relation to July 2021 Ofsted and the Care Quality Commission (CQC) conducted a joint inspection to assess the effectiveness of the Authority's implementation of the special educational needs and disabilities (SEND) reforms set out in the Children and Families Act 2014.
+The inspection report issued in November July 2021 identified significant areas of weakness in the Authority's arrangements for implementing SEND reforms.
+We recommended the Authority:

-- have a clear Written Statement of Action (WSOA) in response to the inspection's findings - develop an action plan to implement their WSOA - ensure that the action plan is subject to formal monitoring and challenge by the Authority's Improving Lives Select Commission.
+- have a clear Written Statement of Action (WSOA) in response to the inspection's findings - develop an action plan to implement their WSOA - ensure that the action plan is subject to formal monitoring and challenge by the Authority's Improving Lives Select Commission

-Our work on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources is not yet complete.
+Our work on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources is not yet complete so we are unable to conclude whether the significant weakness identified on 1 April 2022 has been addressed.
 The outcome of our work will be reported in our commentary on the Authority's arrangements in our Auditor's Annual Report.
-If we identify any further significant weaknesses in these arrangements, they will be reported by exception in a further auditor's report.
-We are satisfied that this work does not have a material effect on our opinion on the financial statements for the year ended 31 March 2022.
+If we identify any significant weaknesses in these arrangements, they will be reported by exception in a further auditor's report.
+We are satisfied that this work does not have a material effect on our opinion on the financial statements for the year ended 31 March 2023.